List of tank destroyer units of the United States Army: Battalions

 Each tank destroyer battalion was assigned 36 self-propelled or towed anti-tank guns.
 They also included reconnaissance and anti-aircraft elements.
 From a high of 220 battalions, the number was reduced in April 1943 to 106 because of concerns over the value of the tank destroyer concept and competing demands for manpower.
 In late 1943, the War Department received permission to inactivate twenty-five tank destroyer battalions.

 The personnel from inactivating battalions were either assigned to existing tank destroyer battalions still in training, or to other types of units.
 Beginning in 1944, they were also assigned to nine non-divisional infantry regiments or the Replacement and School Command for retraining as infantry replacements. whereupon they were assigned to understrength infantry divisions still stateside, or were sent overseas as individual replacements.

 Eleven tank destroyer battalions, one of which was overseas, were converted en bloc to other types of units that were more in demand, such as chemical, tank, armored field artillery or amphibian tractor units.
+The tank destroyer battalions that had been formed from National Guard infantry antitank battalions and the antitank assets of field artillery units in National Guard infantry divisions and field artillery brigades were allotted to states in 1942, but with the disbandment of the tank destroyer branch after the war, these allotments were withdrawn.